phalcon-orphanage/docs/en/reference/models.rst

     //Returns the related record based on the column (robots_id)
     $robot = $robotsSimilar->getRobot();
+    $robot = $robotsSimilar->robot;

     //Returns the related record based on the column (similar_robots_id)
     $similarRobot = $robotsSimilar->getSimilarRobot();
+    $similarRobot = $robotsSimilar->similarRobot;

 Magic Getters vs. Explicit methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Most IDEs and editors with auto-completion capabilities can not infer the correct types when using magic getters, instead of use the magic getters you can optionally define those methods explicitly with the corresponding docblocks helping the IDE to produce a better auto-completion:

 .. code-block:: php